PelleGroot/bucketlist/PROCESS.md

 Thanks to Nina from the daily standup, I got the adapter working properly.
 And also implemented the google places API.
 And started working on the details screen of the activities.

 #13-6
+Decided to not use the reminder.
+The idea of the bucketlist app is not to stress you out about stuff you need to do.